apsking/brew/content/pages/home.md

   description: Earth and Fire Brewing
   title: Earth and Fire Brewing
 ---
 Welcome to Earth and Fire, where we make great beer happen.
 We are excited to have you!

 # HOURS

 Open
-Mon-Thurs
+Friday
+3PM to 8PM

+Saturday
+12PM to 7PM

+Sunday
 12PM to 6PM

-Fri-Sun
-12PM to 9PM